WORK

 PROCESS_

-Green and white palette was chosen deliberately to evoke trust and familiarity.
+Green and white palette chosen to evoke trust and familiarity.
 The booking flow — service, location, date, time — was kept to a single surface to minimise friction and build confidence in first-time users.

 SOLUTION_